 - If there’s a dataset script, it is downloaded and executed to download and prepare the dataset.

-For more information on how to load a dataset from the Hub, see how to load from the load-from-the-hub.
+For more information on how to load a dataset from the Hub, take a look at the load a dataset from the Hub tutorial.

 Sharing a community dataset will require you to create an account on hf.co if you don’t have one yet.
 You can directly create a new dataset repository from your account on the Hugging Face Hub, but this guide will show you how to upload a dataset from the terminal.